COVID-19 VACCINATION INFORMATION

 -All New Yorkers age 16 and older are eligible to receive a vaccine, with children between 12 and 15 years old eligible to receive the Pfizer vaccine, which was given full authorization by the federal Food & Drug Administration in August 2021.

--A Pfizer booster shot has been authorized for individuals in the following categories who received their second shot at least six months ago: Individuals 65 or older, individuals age 18-64 with underlying medical conditions and individuals 18-64 who are at increased risk for COVID-19 exposure and transmission because of their occupational or institutional setting.
+-Pfizer, Moderna and Johnson + Johnson booster shots has been authorized for individuals in the following categories who received their previous dose at least six months ago: Individuals 65 or older, individuals age 18-64 with underlying medical conditions and individuals 18-64 who are at increased risk for COVID-19 exposure and transmission because of their occupational or institutional setting.
 Click here for more regarding eligibility.

 -All New York City residents who are eligible to be vaccinated can receive a COVID-19 vaccine of their choice right in their own home.
 To register for an in-home vaccination, click here.